-There are 3 most obvious advantages of 64-bit processors over their 32-bit counterparts: extended address space, capacity increase and bigger number of general-purpose registers.
+There are 3 most obvious advantages of 64-bit processors over their 32-bit counterparts: extended address space, capacity increase, and larger number of general-purpose registers.

 The extended 64-bit address space theoretically allows the processor to work with 16 Ebytes (2^64) of physical memory within the flat memory model.
-Although contemporary 64-bit processors can adress only 1 Tbyte (2^40) of memory in practice, it is still much higher than in case of 32-bit addressing.
-A larger amount of available memory in its turn allows you to eliminate or greatly reduce sluggish operations of data swapping to the disk.
+Although contemporary 64-bit processors can address only 1 Tbyte (2^40) of memory in practice, it is still much higher than in the case of 32-bit addressing.
+A larger amount of available memory, in turn allows you to eliminate or greatly reduce sluggish operations of data swapping to the disk.

-The bigger number of registers and increase of their size allow the processor to handle large memory areas simultaneously, to handle variables and arrays more effectively and to pass function arguments in registers instead of the stack.
+The larger number of registers, and increase of their size, allow the processor to handle large memory areas simultaneously, to handle variables and arrays more effectively, and to pass function arguments in registers instead of the stack.

 But the greatest performance gain from moving to the 64-bit platform awaits those applications which handle large data arrays - these are CAD/CAE-like programs, data managers, programs to work with digital media and applied scientific applications.
 The performance gain might be of several hundred percent for this kind of software.